egghead2630/Instance_segmentation/README.md

 -------------------------------------------------------------------------

 First You need to handle the file as the training part has done, then,

+run the trans.py, this would transform the test_img_ids.json a little to match the format.

-to evaluate the model, download the model from link in the below.
+To evaluate the model, download the model from link in the below.

 Put the latest.pth into the "mmdetection" directory, then run: